Top things to know about getting wet

 Communication is key during sexual activity with a partner.
 If you feel turned on, but you’re struggling with producing arousal fluid (natural lubrication), wait a little bit, and/or express what you need to get your loins going.

-Also, sometimes you just need a bit of lube for vaginal sex, which is completely normal and useful.
+Also, sometimes you just need a bit of lube for vaginal sex, which is completely normal and useful to obtain a wet vagina.
 One study found lubricant use was associated with higher ratings of sexual pleasure.
-The consensus of women in the study agreed that lube made sex feel better and increased wetness made orgasming easier (3).
+The consensus of women in the study agreed that lube made sex feel better and increased wetness made orgasming easier (7).

 If you don’t feel sexual desire and you’re not producing arousal fluid, it could be that you’re not into the acts you’re doing with your partner, or you have a low libido.
 Menopause, breastfeeding, medication/drugs, and emotional health can also influence the body’s sexual response cycle.